mzilley/drkhera/src/index.md

     heading5: Premature Ejaculation
-    conditionDesc5: Premature ejaculation (PE) is a male sexual dysfunction characterized by ejaculation which almost always occurs within approximately one minute of vaginal penetration and this results in distress for the male.
+    conditionDesc5: Premature ejaculation (PE) is a male sexual dysfunction characterized by ejaculation which almost always occurs within approximately one to two minutes of vaginal penetration and this results in distress for the male.
     buttonText5: Treating Premature Ejaculation
     image: /static/img/premature-ejaculation.jpg
   vasectomy: